robin-drexler/JimFlowPrint-pdf-generator/Readme.md

 Go to: [http://localhost:3000/](http://localhost:3000)

 ## Current state
-Can render a view with template data included. (no pdf, just html) visit ```/template?text=lalala``` to see it in action.
+Can render a view with template data included. (no pdf, just html). visit ```/template?text=lalala``` to see it in action.